KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 #### Beyond Basic RDF

 While RDF provides the basic template for organizing linked data in the form of triples, it's only a starting point.
-RDF-based standards like [RDFS](../../../curriculum/modules/RDFS/RDFS.md), [SKOS](../../../curriculum/modules/SKOS/SKOS.md), and [OWL](../../../curriculum/modules/OWL/OWL.md) extend the framework to allow for grouping of resources into classes and defining basic restrictions on relationships (RDFS), creating hierarchical taxonomies of vocabulary terms (SKOS), and defining complex relationships and constraints among resources based on advanced principles of logic (OWL).
+RDF-based standards like [RDFS](../../../curriculum/modules/RDFS/RDFS.md), [SKOS](../../../curriculum/modules/SKOS/SKOS.md), and [OWL](../../../curriculum/modules/OWL/OWL.md) extend the framework to allow for grouping resources into classes as well as defining basic restrictions on relationships (RDFS); creating hierarchical taxonomies of vocabulary terms (SKOS); and defining complex relationships and constraints among resources based on advanced principles of logic (OWL).

 ## Related KGC Media
 * Knowledge Graph Conference Bookclub Session: [Semantic Web for the Working Ontologist, Third Edition, Chapters 1-3](https://watch.knowledgegraph.tech/packages/kgc-21-attendees/videos/bookclub2)